 Not a problem, of course, until some auditor asked for evidence that it had been done, which resulted in everyone documenting what they had done!
-So, the end result is that today every organization certified to ISO 9001, almost without exception, has documented risk management as part of their QMS documentation.
+So, the result is that today, every organization certified to ISO 9001, almost without exception, has established risk management as part of their QMS documentation.

-In many instances, the risk assessment will be a pretty lightweight effort but it will still be part of the QMS.
+The risk assessment will often be a lightweight effort but will still be part of the QMS.
 The best advice is to include in your management system documented risk management (risk evaluation with risk mitigation, as appropriate) applied to each of the processes that make up your QMS.

 Information Security Risk Management with ISO 27005

-ISO 27001, the Information Security Management System and the associated guide, ISO 27002, Code of Practice for information security controls, do not address the question of how to address the risk associated with the various threats to information security that apply.
+ISO 27001, the Information Security Management System, and the associated guide, ISO 27002, Code of Practice for information security controls, do not address how to manage the risk associated with the various threats to information security that apply.

 This can be found in the frequently ignored standard ISO 27005, information security risk management.
-The examples of typical vulnerabilities and threats are useful in clarifying three much-misunderstood aspects of information security, namely, risk asessment, risk treatment and risk acceptance.
+The examples of typical vulnerabilities and threats help clarify three much-misunderstood aspects of information security: risk assessment, risk treatment and risk acceptance.

 ISO 45001 requires Risk Management

-Documentation of the threats arising at each location and for each process in the workplace is needed as well as the necessary mitigation of each of those risks.
-The applicable regulations (manual handling, noise, dust, VOCs, signage, etc.) all must be documented within the risk management system.
+Documentation of the threats arising at each location and for each process in the workplace is needed, as well as the mitigation of each of those risks.
+The applicable regulations (manual handling, noise, dust, VOCs, signage, etc.) must all be documented within the risk management system.

-Section 7.1 of ISO 13485, the medical device management system standard, has a Note, which states: ‘Further information can be found in ISO 14971.’
-The ISO 14971 Standard is not, therefore, a requirement of ISO 13485; it’s not even given the status as a Guideline.
-How then do you meet the requirement of ISO 13485 that ‘The organization shall document one or more processes for risk management in product realization.’?
+Section 7.1 of ISO 13485, the medical device management system standard, has a Note that states: ‘Further information can be found in ISO 14971.’
+THEREFORE, the ISO 14971 Standard is not a requirement of ISO 13485; it’s not even given the status of a Guideline.
+How do you meet the requirement of ISO 13485 that ‘The organization shall document one or more processes for risk management in product realization.’?

 There are two key issues to note here …

-1. The threats to be treated here are risks to the user and/or patient safety and not component failure or failure of a process activity to function as intended.
+1. The threats to be treated here are risks to the user and/or patient safety, not a component failure or failure of a process activity to function as intended.